ShadowNode/shadownode.github.io/content/modpack tips/stoneblock2.md

 If you've never played on ShadowNode's Stoneblock 2 server, the way you get started is to run `/area create`.
 Make sure you read the rules in spawn first.

+## Common Issues

+#### Extra Utils not working

+his typically happens when you don't have enough Grid Power (GP).
+When this happens it may appear that you have enough, however, if you're sharing a base with someone or someone else placed the block will have the GP earned / stored based off of them.
+To solve this you will need to share your GP with your base mates(s).
+To do so you will need to use `/xu_powershare`.
+For more details please see our [Commands](/home/commands/#miscellaneous-commands)  page and look under Miscellaneous Commands.

 ## Suggested Changes

 ### Disable Craft Presence GUI